Deepak-Dhanoliya/invoice-payment-dashboard/README.md

 ---

+## 🙏 Acknowledgements

+🧠 This dashboard was inspired by a tutorial by [Chandeep Chhabra (Goodly)](https://www.youtube.com/@GoodlyChandeep).
+Thanks for sharing valuable knowledge with the data community!

+---

 > ⚠️ Note: This dashboard is designed for learning and demonstration.
 Customize it to fit your company or client’s real billing structure.